-'''

-(define

-(square

-x)

-( x x))
+(define (square x) ( x x))

-name of formal procedure parameter
+name of formal body of

-body of procedure
+procedure parameter procedure

-'''

-Of course, there can be more than one formal parameter.
-Also, the body of the procedure can consist of more than one expression.
-We will see examples of this later.
-In such a case, all the expressions in the body are evaluated, in the order written.
-The value of the final one is the value of the procedure application.
+- Of course, there can be more than one formal parameter. - Also, the body of the procedure can consist of more than one expression. - We will see examples of this later.

+- In case of more than one expression, all the expressions in the body are evaluated, in the order written. - The value of the final one is the value of the procedure application.